 Most of Ceres greenhouses use venting to cool in the summer.
 The idea is simple and has been used effectively by cultivators for a long time.
 Because a greenhouse is basically a solar furnace, we use exhaust fans to pull the warm heated air out of the greenhouse and bring in fresh, ambient air from outside of the greenhouse.
-During most of the year this is an effective strategy.
-There are times in the summer, however, when the outside air is too hot to effectively cool a greenhouse to desirable growing temperatures.
+During most of the year, this is an effective strategy.
+However, there are times in the summer when the outside air is too hot to effectively cool a greenhouse to desirable growing temperatures.

 Cooling Stage 2 – Just Add Water

 In the mid-summer months when ambient air temperatures are too hot outside to use for cooling, evaporating water into the air can be a cost-effective way to cool the greenhouse environment.

 Evaporative cooling describes the process by which the temperature is reduced as a result of the evaporation of a liquid.
 This occurs because evaporation requires energy, so heat is used as evaporation takes place.
 This process uses much less energy than refrigeration.
 Additionally, in dry climates, evaporative cooling has the added benefit of providing moisture to the air.

 By adding water to the environment and allowing it to be absorbed by the ambient air, we have seen air temperatures drop by up to 30°F, depending on the existing conditions.
 Let’s compare the different types of evaporative coolers available for greenhouse growing.